eviatarbach/parasweep/README.md

 A Python script for running simulations in parallel.
-Similar to GNU Parallel, but facilitates parameter sweeps by allowing you to insert parameters (using the [Mako template library](http://www.makotemplates.org/)) for each simulation instance into whatever configuration format your simulation uses.
+Similar to GNU Parallel, but facilitates parameter sweeps by allowing you to insert parameters for each simulation instance into whatever configuration format your simulation uses.

+By default, Python format strings are used.
+Optionally, you can also use the [Mako template library](http://www.makotemplates.org/), which is more powerful.

 Advantages:
 - don't have to build a parser in your simulation, just use its current configuration files